Why should you invest in the best dive watches?

 In contrast to most gold-plated watches on the market, the Henry Jay doesn’t weigh a meager 12 ounces – so it won’t weigh down your wrist.
 Its dial, though not the best by any means, has that protective layer which will protect its inner contents but won’t keep scratches at bay.

-As for its case, Henry Jay made a daring decision of combining the gold-colored case with the dark-blue dial, which would have looked ugly hadn’t it gone according to the plan.
-Fortunately, it did, hence the reason why you can easily read both date and time.
+As for its case, Henry Jay made a daring decision of combining the gold-colored steel case and band with the deep-blue dial, which would have looked ugly hadn’t it gone according to the plan.
+Fortunately, it did, hence the reason why you can easily read both date and time, and this dive watch is one of the most beautiful diving watches on the market.

 Look closely, and you’ll note that while the dial has been provided with large-sized gold-colored minute markers, the date appears bigger than ordinary.
 That’s because it contains a magnifier in front of it to allow for easy visibility.